isomerpages/moe-plmgps/_about-pl/School Information/School Information.md

 | P4 | 10.05am – 10.35am* |
 | P5 | 10.35am – 11.05am** |
 | P6 | 11.05am – 11.35am** |

+**Note** :
+*P1 to P4 will have their 5 minutes Snack Break between 11:35am to 12:05pm following their respective class timetable.

+**P5 and P6 students will have their Snack Break at 8:35am.
+We highly encourage parents to pack a light snack for your daughters due to the late recess timing

+##### **Opening hours of School Gates**